BROWNE ON THE BALL: Will it be a season of two halves for Boston United?

 But that was two seasons and two managers ago, and it feels like an age for a club which has enjoyed at least a cameo in the top half every season bar two for the past 25 years (the exceptions being the 2006-7 relegation from League Two, and 2002-03 when United kicked off life in the Football League with a four-point deduction).

-However, if things go their way this weekend, the Pilgrims could actually end the day in the top half of the National League North for the first time in close to 21 months.
+However, if things go their way this weekend, the United could actually end the day in the top half of the National League North for the first time in close to 21 months.

 Victory at North Ferriby, coupled with Tamworth failing to beat promotion-chasing Brackley, could see United leapfrog the Lambs and secure 11th spot.

-But nothing is set in stone in this division, which produces more shocks than a dazed cow stuck in an electric fence.
+But nothing is set in stone in this division, which produces more shocks than a dazed sheep stuck in an electric fence.

-The Pilgrims were seconds away from a top-half position back in August, only for a stoppage-time goal elsewhere to chuck a spanner in the works.
+The Pilgrims were seconds away from a top-half position back in August following their 2-0 victory over Chorley, only for a stoppage-time goal from Stockport County to chuck a spanner in the works.

 While Boston will be hoping Brackley, perhaps not their freshest after back-to-back FA Trophy matches against higher-league Barrow, can do them a favour, they also have to get a result at North Ferriby.